How To Get Salon-Quality, Soft Hair Every Day

 Opt For Oil

 Oiling your hair is similar to using a hair mask, except you’ll also treat your scalp to an oil massage.
 Ahhh, time to relax.

-Hair-friendly oils include olive oil, argan oil, coconut oil, and almond oil, just to name a few.
+Including olive oil, argan oil, coconut oil, and almond oil, just to name a few.
 And these natural oils can be applied as-is to your hair!